Canon 1100D vs 1D Mark II

 |3 shutter flaps per second||8.3 shutter flaps per second|

 |700 shots per battery charge||1200 shots per battery charge|

 |130 x 100 x 78 mm, 495 g||156 x 158 x 80 mm, 1535 g|

 Body comparison: Canon 1100D vs 1D Mark II

 An illustration of the physical size and weight of the Canon 1100D and the Canon 1D Mark II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (90 percent) than the Canon 1100D.
 Moreover, the 1D Mark II is substantially heavier (210 percent) than the 1100D.
 It is noteworthy in this context that the 1D Mark II is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.